mayenkk/balance-sheet-analyst/README.md

 - **CEOs**: Company-specific access (e.g., JIO CEO sees only JIO data)
 - **Group CEOs**: Access to all group companies (e.g., Ambani sees all Reliance companies)
 - **Top Management**: Limited access to assigned companies
+- **User Registration**: New users can register as analysts with automatic access to all companies

 ### **AI-Powered Chat Interface**
 - **Real-time messaging** with AI responses using Gemini LLM